Bubble wands dumped out in the first 30 seconds? Learn how to make your own bubble solution…

 The shape of the tube is the flaw in the design.

-I was recently on the phone with my mom and talked about Chris and I buying the boys’ bubble wands this summer but wasn’t sure WHY we kept buying them when they only have a life cycle of 30 seconds ;).
+I was recently on the phone with my mom and talked about my husband Chris and I buying the boys’ bubble wands this summer but wasn’t sure WHY we kept buying them when they only have a life cycle of 30 seconds ;).

 She laughed and asked why we didn’t just make our own bubble solution.